Mastering Workforce Management: Strategies And Solutions

 a.
 Retail Industry

 Retailers often use WFM to optimize staff scheduling based on customer traffic patterns and sales forecasts.
-This helps ensure that the right number of employees with appropriate skills are available during peak hours.
+This helps ensure that the correct number of employees with appropriate skills are available during peak hours.

 b.
 Contact Centers